jose78/standalone-prometheus/README.md

-oc cluster up

 ## Create a NameSpace.
-We will start to playinv
+We will start creating a NameSpace.

 ```bash
 └─ $ ▶ oc create ns ns-test-prom